LYSmileLion/apisix/docs/en/latest/getting-started.md

 }'
 ```

-We use `roundrobin` as the load balancing mechanism and set `httpbin.org:80` as our Upstream service with an ID of `1`.
-See [Admin API](./admin-api.md) for more information about the fields.
+We use `roundrobin` as the load balancing mechanism, and set `httpbin.org:80` as our upstream target (Upstream service) with an ID of `1`.
+For more information on the fields, see [Admin API](./admin-api.md).

 <!--
 #